BrainCircuitsBehaviorLab/village/_sources/system_operation/screen.md.txt

 ### Dual-screen configuration

+### Dual-screen configuration

+The goal of this configuration is to make the system **always detect two displays, even when no physical monitors are connected**.
+Forcing both ports to be treated as active means the two display outputs are always present and addressable, whether or not real monitors are attached.

 The system runs with two display outputs:

 - **HDMI-1**: Primary display showing the Training Village GUI *(can be virtual — no physical monitor required)*.
 - **HDMI-2**: Secondary display inside the operant box showing behavioral stimuli.

-To configure this, you need to tell the system to treat both HDMI ports as active, regardless of whether a physical monitor is connected to HDMI-1.

 **Step 1 — Edit the boot configuration:**